EmoCtrl: Controllable Emotional Image Content Generation: Experiments

 \paragraph{Multi-emotion C-EICG}

 To evaluate the robustness and independence of textual and visual emotion tokens, we mix different emotions during generation.
-In Fig.~\ref{fig:app}~(b), the first row combines emotions with the same polarity, enhancing the affect in a consistent direction (\eg, ``Amusement+Awe'' for a snowy scene or ``Sadness+Disgust'' for a shabby car).
+In Fig.~\ref{fig:app}~(b), the first row combines emotions with the same polarity, enhancing the affect in a consistent direction (\eg, Amusement+Awe for a toy airplane or Sadness+Disgust for a shabby bench).
 The second row mixes opposite polarities.
-The first two cases show conflicting emotions tied to different semantics, while the latter two involve semantics that are naturally emotion-ambiguous, such as a man with a dog or a clown.
+The first two cases show conflicting emotions tied to different semantics, while the latter two involve semantics that are naturally emotion-ambiguous, such as a man with a lonely figure or a clown.